-- The Excel file template which comes with:
+- The Projecting X 2.0 Excel Template, which comes with:

-- Clickable links that go directly to the necessary Fangraphs pages to make your projection process as efficient as possible
+- Clickable links that go directly to the necessary player pages at Fangraphs, Baseball-Reference, ProSportsTransactions, Brooks Baseball, and Roster Resource to make your projection process as efficient as possible

-- A template to calculate averages necessary for Projecting X
+- Automatic calculation of averages necessary for Projecting X 2.0

 - A detailed instruction manual to walk you through the process and how to use the Excel file

 The Excel file requires at least Microsoft Excel 2007 for Windows.

 Sorry Excel 2003 users and Excel for Mac users.